M66B/FairEmail/docs/FAQ-zh-rCN.md

 * either switch to periodically checking for messages in the receive settings, which will result in opening folders one at a time
 * or set some folders to poll instead of synchronize (long press folder in the folder list, edit properties)

 The maximum number of simultaneous folder connections for Gmail is 15, so you can synchronize at most 15 folders simultaneously on *all* your devices at the same time.
 For this reason Gmail *user* folders are set to poll by default instead of synchronize always.
 When needed or desired, you can change this by long pressing a folder in the folder list and selecting *Edit properties*.
 See [here](https://support.google.com/mail/answer/7126229) for details.
-For this reason Gmail *user* folders are set to poll by default instead of synchronize always.
-When needed or desired, you can change this by long pressing a folder in the folder list and selecting *Edit properties*.
-See [here](https://support.google.com/mail/answer/7126229) for details.

 When using a Dovecot server, you might want to change the setting [mail_max_userip_connections](https://doc.dovecot.org/settings/dovecot_core_settings/#mail-max-userip-connections).